rabbit-ear/rabbit-ear/readme.md

   webgl/
 ```

+### graph/

+Most of the important code this repo has to offer is in the `graph/` folder; it's all code that manipulates FOLD graph, which is the mesh data format, so it contains a lot of graph theory. some highlights include:

+- `add/` methods that add actual geometry like vertices and edges, splitting faces...
+- `clean/` files that remove geometry, generally bad geometry like duplicate edges
+- `make.js` create graph components like faces_edges, vertices_vertices...
+- `fragment.js` convert to a planar graph, flatten into the XY plane, chop edges
+- `remove.js` remove indices from arrays and correct references

 ### math.js

 This is the math library, bundled as an es6 module.
 Direct all conversation to the [Math repository](https://github.com/robbykraft/Math).